 - Automate recording of product transfers between supply chain members from the factory to the consumer

-- Alert all relevant parties about the expiry of products held in inventory or when the price of product contained in inventory has met a strike price
+- Alert all relevant parties about the expiry of products held in inventory or when the price of a product contained in inventory has met a strike price

 - Use IoT devices that help trigger alerts when warehouse or shipping container conditions change, which includes facets like temperature and humidity